Msparihar/QR-code-Generator/README.md

 ## Step1 :
 Download and Extract the zip file.
 ## Step 2 :
-Open Command Prompt and type "pip install -r requirements.txt"
+Open Terminal and type "pip install -r requirements.txt"
 ## Step 3 :
 Run qrcode.py and paste your url and done😊.